 Here’s a day-by-day summary of our three-day New York itinerary for quick reference.

 - Day 1 – Central Park, American Museum of Natural History, Metropolitan Museum of Art, Museum of the City of New York, Fifth Avenue Shopping, Top of the Rock, Broadway or Other Show

 - Day 2 – Statue of Liberty and Ellis Island, Skyscraper Museum, Wall Street, 9/11 Memorial Museum, Brookyln Bridge, New York Transit Museum, Sunset across Manhattan

-- Day 3 – High Line, Madame Tussauds, Times Square, St. Patrick’s Cathedral, Grand Central Terminal, New York Public Library – Stephen A. Schwarzman Building, Empire State Building
+- Day 3 – High Line and the Vessel, Madame Tussauds, Times Square, St. Patrick’s Cathedral, Grand Central Terminal, New York Public Library – Stephen A. Schwarzman Building, Empire State Building

 Map for 3 Day New York Itinerary

 To help you visualise our 3-day New York itinerary we’ve put together this map.
 You can also see this on Google Maps here.

 How To Get Around New York City

 New York City is very large.
 This itinerary only has you visiting two of the five boroughs (Manhattan and Brookyln), but even with that in mind you will still have quite a bit of ground to cover.
 For example, from Midtown (where Times Square is) to Downtown, where you’ll find Wall St, you’re looking at about a four-mile distance.

 Whilst we have laid out this three-day itinerary in a way that has you visiting attractions that are closer to each other, you are likely not going to want to walk everywhere.